FrancescoRisso/PolitoMaterialDownload/SETTINGS.md

       - "course2"
     ```

 -   `coursesRenaming`: if you want some courses to have a folder name which is different from the course name in the Portale della didattica, write here the coupling oldName - newName.
-Here you can also manipulate the folder structure, as in the examples below (please use `\\` to navigate folders); paths must be relative from `mainFolderPath` (see below).<br>
+Here you can also manipulate the folder structure, as in the examples below (please use `\\` or `/` to navigate folders); paths must be relative from `mainFolderPath` (see below).<br>
     This can be written either like a python dictionary:

     ```
-    coursesRenaming: { "course1": "course1InFolder", "course2": "folder\\course2", "course3": "..\\course3" }
+    coursesRenaming: { "course1": "course1InFolder", "course2": "folder\\course2", "course3": "../course3" }
     ```

     or using the same formatting as the rest of the document (please indent at least one space more than `coursesRenaming`):